adilsaid64/open-rag-stack/README.md

 ## What I Would Change

+Right now, the system follows a synchronous orchestration pattern using FastAPI and HTTP between services.
+I would at some point like to explore an event-driven design by introducing a message broker and having services publish/consume events asynchronously (maybe that would be the next project).

 This system is orchestrated with Docker Compose for simplicity.
 However, in a real production environment, I would probably deploy it to a Kubernetes cluster.
 And because this was just a side project to explore RAG architecture and MLOps/LLMOps principles regarding RAG, I didn't want to deal with Kubernetes.
 But as everything is containerised, deploying this to a Kubernetes cluster shouldn’t be too much work.

 I would also add better authentication and security with how access keys and passwords are defined.
 Ideally, these would be stored and retrieved from a secret manager somewhere.